The Loveless: Plot

-A motorcycle gang of greasers becomes involved in trouble in a small southern town.

-The group of bikers congregate at a rural roadside diner and gas station en route to Daytona.
+In the 1950s, Vance, a loner, rides his road bike past a woman with a flat tire.
+He changes it for her, but then takes all the money from her wallet.
+He meets his friends, a motorcycle gang of greasers, at a rural roadside diner and gas station en route to Daytona.
 Their stay in town is extended as one of them, Hurley, has to fix his motorcycle which should take upwards of a day.
-The owners of the diner and gas station are nervous and one of the customers, Tarver (J. Don Ferguson), seems to be violently resentful toward them.
+The owners of the diner and gas station are nervous and one of the customers, Tarver, seems to be violently resentful toward them.
 The bikers hang around the garage, tinkering with their bikes, playing chicken with switch-blades, drinking, dancing and so on.
 A teenage girl named Telena, who is Tarver's daughter, arrives in a red open-topped Corvette.
-Vance (Willem Dafoe), one of the bikers, talks to her and they go for a drive, buying beers and whiskey for the rest of the gang.
+Vance talks to her and they go for a drive, buying beers and whiskey for the rest of the gang.
 Vance and Telena go to a motel room where they have sex.
 As they are about to leave, they are disturbed by gun shots outside.
 It is Tarver, who spotted her car, and in a typical fit of anger decided to shoot out the car tires in order to punish her.
 He breaks into the room and takes Telena with him.
 Some of the other bikers, in a chance encounter, run Tarver's car off the road, causing him to crash his car.
 Telena is injured in the accident.

 Later in the evening, the gang is in a local bar.
 Augusta, one of the waitresses from the diner who is bored with life in town, performs a striptease dance and the male customers of the bar become a little feverish.
-While in the men's room of the bar, Tarver convinces Sid, his brother, to join him in ambushing and killing the bikers later along the road, that despite Tarver having earlier "earnestly" congratulated Vance for the sexual encounter with Telena as fulfilling the needs of a man.
+While in the men's room of the bar, Tarver convinces Sid, his brother, to join him in ambushing and killing the bikers later along the road, despite Tarver having earlier "earnestly" congratulated Vance for the sexual encounter with Telena as fulfilling the needs of a man.
 Ricky, one of the bikers, goes to the bathroom to use the urinal, and Tarver, sensing an opportunity, attacks Ricky with his pants down.
 The struggle spills out into the bar where the violence escalates and gun shots ring out.
 Tarver is shot, and as the confusion in the bar reigns, the assumption is that the bikers have shot him in revenge, but it is Telena who has shot her father in response to his lifelong abuse of her and her mother, who committed suicide in that abuse.
 Further gun-shots are fired.

 Outside, Vance stands smoking and sees Telena, now in the driver seat of her car, proceed to use the same pistol to shoot herself dead.
 The bikers quietly get on their motorcycles as they ride out of town.